 - Get involved

 - Donate now

 Today, due to a range of threats from feral cats and foxes, habitat destruction and inappropriate fire regimes, it is listed as vulnerable to extinction.
-It survives only in remote locations in northern WA and the Northern Territory as well as a separate population in south-west Queensland.
+It survives only in remote locations in northern and central WA and the Northern Territory as well as a separate population in south-west Queensland.
 Help is needed if we are to save it from the fate of other arid zone adapted species like the Lesser Bilby and the Desert Bandicoot which became extinct, lost forever, by the 1960s.

 The Nature Conservancy is playing its part in the recovery of the bilby.
-In June 2016 we co-sponsored the inaugural Indigenous Bilby Knowledge Festival at Kiwirrkurra – Australia’s most remote community, in the Gibson Desert.
+In June 2016 we co-sponsored the inaugural Indigenous Bilby Knowledge Festival at Kiwirrkurra – Australia’s most remote community – in the Gibson Desert.